Skip to content

 srt vs vtt files srt vs vtt files

 According to a recent survey, 50% of users agreed that online videos must have captions.
-This study alone shows adding subtitles to your video content is highly beneficial.
+This study alone shows that adding subtitles to your video content is highly beneficial.
 As a content creator, you can choose between two main subtitle formats: SRT and VTT.

 At first glance, SRT and VTT files may seem interchangeable, as they provide text that syncs with your video.
 However, these files can take a lot of time to create; thankfully, this can be solved by opting for documentary transcription services—more on that later.